 The Conservative Legal Movement and Its Rise in Modern American Politics.

-This white paper examines the evolution of the Conservative Legal Movement (CLM) in the United States, tracing its origins from the opposition to the New Deal in the mid-20th century to its contemporary influence on the judiciary.
-It explores key figures, organizations, and intellectual developments, with a particular focus on the Federalist Society’s role in reshaping American legal thought and judicial appointments.
-The paper also analyzes the movement’s impact on constitutional interpretation, its adaptation to political changes, and its pivotal role in the Trump era, especially in preserving democratic processes.
-By engaging with historical, legal, and political analysis, this paper demonstrates my ability to conduct comprehensive research, critically evaluate ideological movements, and assess their long-term implications for U.S. law and politics.
+This white paper examines the evolution of the Conservative Legal Movement in the United States, from its roots in opposition to the New Deal to its modern influence on the judiciary.
+It analyzes key figures, organizations, and ideas—particularly the role of the Federalist Society—in shaping constitutional interpretation and judicial appointments.
+The paper also evaluates the movement’s adaptation to political change and its influence during the Trump era, demonstrating my ability to conduct rigorous research and critically assess long-term legal and political impact.

 Women’s Rights and America’s Decline in Democracy Compared to Western European Countries.